MIGRATION · April 24, 2026 · 13 min read

 - Permissions replay: 4 in parallel (permission writes are throttle-sensitive)

-On top of the cap, the worker watches the Retry-After header from every 429.
+On top of the cap, the runner watches the Retry-After header from every 429.
 If throttling kicks in, the affected phase pulls its effective concurrency down and waits for the retry window before resuming.
 If the tenant is healthy, the cap stays at the configured value.
 No manual tuning.

 - Persistent connection pools scoped per destination host (one pool for Graph, one for each SharePoint REST endpoint, one for each Azure Blob account)